2017–18 Ukrainian Amateur Cup

-The 2017-18 Ukrainian Amateur Cup season was scheduled to start on August 23, 2017.
+The 2017-18 Ukrainian Amateur Cup was the 22nd season of the national football cup competition for amateur teams, which was scheduled to start on August 23, 2017.

-The cup holders SC Chaika Petropavlivska Borshchahivka were defeated by Avanhard Koryukivka in round of 32.
+The cup holders SC Chaika Petropavlivska Borshchahivka were defeated by Avanhard Koryukivka in the round of 32.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).